phamson02/message_maze/README.txt

 It will automatically install all dependent libraries required (there is one in this project which is the 'pygame').
 The dot . indicates that the command is run from the directory of the project.

+After the module was successfully installed, you can try open the ipython notebook 'runner.ipynb' which introduces basic usage of the package (make sure to open it in the environment you previously installed the package in).

 ## List of Modules
 - cell.py: contains the class Cell with methods to add walls and remove walls
 - maze.py: contains the class Maze with methods to generate a maze and to display it